-CNBC recently quoted me on this topic: (click here)
+CNBC recently quoted me on this topic: (click here for the CNBC article) or (click here for the ultimate guide to dual agency)

 ALWAYS avoid dual agency – Hire a Small Firm